-Lake Navigation Buoy and Aides Reference Guide
+Lake Navigation Buoy and Marker Reference Guide

 Official waterway markers within Voyageurs National Park may be in the form of a buoy, sign, or light, either in the water or on shore.
 They assist the watercraft operator by marking channels, denoting unsafe areas, directing traffic, controlling speed, and protecting resources.
 Official markers are placed within the park by the United States Coast Guard and park staff.